zackw/pinebook-pro-keyboard-updater/firmware/README.md

 The HID country code has been changed in the hex file by @salcedo here: https://github.com/salcedo/pinebook-pro-keyboard-updater/commit/cbcdc89c4fd519d81b10396ac58ea13921c9d387

+Some effort has been made to trace through the assembly calls in fw_ansi.a51, and outlined in src/main.c.
+Things like the matrix scan and i2c management have been identified.
+I don't completed understand which calls get added to the stack, so some return statements may be incorrect.

 # Test Firmware

 The keymap section of the hex file has been identified and commenting has begun